pusilvija/Master_thesis/README.md

 # Master_thesis

-Bayesian Deep Learning with Hamiltonian Monte Carlo
+\textbf{Bayesian Deep Learning with Hamiltonian Monte Carlo}

 Python scripts that were used to produce results for thesis.